ucsb-cs16-sp17/ucsb-cs16-sp17.github.io/_lab/lab01.md

 *Submitting via command line*

 You can alternatively submit your code from the command line (terminal) on any CS machine, including the Phelps lab machines or the CSIL server.
-You can use this method when logged in remotely.
+You can use this method when logged in remotely or while on the csil machines.
+This is the preferred method of submitting

 Submit all the source files to this assignment by running the command:
-`~submit/submit -p 629 block.cpp min4.cpp pi.cpp`
+`~submit/submit -p 691 block.cpp min4.cpp pi.cpp`
-(629 is from the lab link https://submit.cs.ucsb.edu/p/629/group )
+(691 is from the lab link https://submit.cs.ucsb.edu/p/691/group )

 You can copy the URL shown in the output of the above and paste into a web browser to reach the submission result page.

-Make sure the latest version of your code is also available on git hub by doing a final *git add ...*, *git commit ...*, *git push ....* routine.
-Then go to github and check that the latest version of your code is available there.

-## Step 6: Check Submission Results<a name="checksubmission"></a>
+## Check Submission Results<a name="checksubmission"></a>

 After the 1 minute delay, the submit system will show your score and give you feedback on your submission.
 Refresh the webpage after a minute to see this information.

 You may submit this lab multiple times.
 You should submit only after local compilation does not produce any errors and runs as expected.
 The score of the last submission uploaded before the deadline will be used as your assignment grade.

-## Step 7: Done!<a name="done"></a>
+## Done!<a name="done"></a>

+Check in with your mentor to get marked for completing the lab.
+Discuss with them any challenges you faced while completing the lab.
+If you haven't finished the lab (as is expected) discuss with your mentor when you can come to the open lab hours to finish the rest of the lab.

 You are now done with this assignment!
 If you are in the Phelps lab or in CSIL, make sure to log out of the machine before you leave.
 Also, make sure to close all open programs before you log out.
 Some programs will not work next time if they are not closed.
 Remember to save all your open files before you close your text editor.